Equilibris/dissertation/proposal.typ

 = Starting point

-I have worked with QPFs on the meta-programming side for an internship between my Part Ia and Part Ib where I learnt of the basics of polynomial functors, and TypeVecs.
+I have worked with QPFs on the meta-programming side for an internship between my Part Ia and Part Ib.
+During this I learnt of the basics of polynomial functors, and TypeVecs.
 This means I am aware of what the underlying structures are when it comes to the raw implementation.
 I have also done a pheasability assessment of the project by seeing how the current polynomials respond to universe levels.
-This lead to me making 2 PRs (28095, 28279) to mathlib on TypeVec in preparation for my project.
+This lead to me making 2 pull requests (\#28095, \#28279) to mathlib on TypeVec in preparation for my project.
-I also tried to PR (28112) an implementation of computable Shrink to mathlib that later got reverted when it was found to be absurd.
+I also tried to pull requests (\#28112) an implementation of computable Shrink to mathlib that later got reverted when it was found to be absurd.

-Additionally my supervisors and I did a preliminary assessment to attempt to get a separate D2D supervisor on-board.
-This is what can be seen in @perf.

-There are more minor refactoring PRs on `mathlib` which don't change any behaviour but in general all of these can be #link("https://github.com/leanprover-community/mathlib4/issues?q=author%3AEquilibris%20created%3A%3C2025-10-10")[found on this link].
+There are more minor refactoring pull requests towards the mathlib reposity which don't change any behaviour but in general all of these can be
+#link("https://github.com/leanprover-community/mathlib4/issues?q=author%3AEquilibris%20created%3A%3C2025-10-10")[found on this link].
 I Include these for completeness and transparency.

 = Substance

 There are a few structures that will be worked with during this project.
-Those are @shrk, @mtype and @cfix.

-== `Shrink`<shrk>

-`Shrink` is temporarily the choice used for doing the ABI translation between the two implementations.
-Given that the two types are equivalent then we can non-computably extract a model in the desired universe.
-Given two types $alpha : "Type" u$ and $beta : "Type" v$ for which an isomorphism exists, we can construct the type $"Shrink" alpha beta : "Type" v$ for which both diagrams in @shrkops commute.

-#figure(
-  diagram(cell-size: 15mm, $
-      alpha
-        edge("m" "k", ->)
-        edge("dr", bb(1)_alpha, ->)
-      & "Shrink" alpha beta
-        edge("d", "d" "e" "s" "t", ->, label-side: #left) & "Shrink" alpha beta
-        edge("d", "d" "e" "s" "t", ->, label-side: #left) edge("dr", bb(1)_("Shrink" alpha beta), ->)
-      \
-      & alpha
-      & alpha
-        edge("m" "k", ->)
-      & "Shrink" alpha beta
-  $),
-  caption:[Operations on Shrink]
-)<shrkops>

-An attempt was made to make this computable by using `unsafeCasts` but these had to be reverted.
+An attempt was made to make `Shrink` computable by using `unsafeCasts` but these had to be reverted.
-For now the exact type is undecided as there is a PR by the Lean FRO adding specialised types for this purpose.
+For now the exact type is undecided as there is a RFC by the Lean FRO adding repr types for this purpose.

 == `M`<mtype>